jfgmesquita/rules/README.md

 In this section you will find Yara rules specialised toward the identification of well-known mobile malware.

+## Utils

+In this section you will find Yara rules specialised toward the identification of common data patterns and generic forensic indicators.
+These rules serve as building blocks to detect network identifiers, file structures, or suspicious artifacts useful for broader analysis.

 ## Deprecated

 In this section you will find Yara rules deprecated.